Bella Belen: Club

 While still a high schooler, Belen played for the BaliPure Purest Water Defenders at the 2018 Reinforced Conference of the Premier Volleyball League along with Alyssa Solomon.

 In 2021, Belen played for the Philippines national team which competed under the club name "Rebisco" in the Asian Women's Club Volleyball Championship.
 The team finished last place.

 Belen later returned to the PVL in 2025, now as a fully functioning professional league in the Philippines, where she got drafted to the Capital1 Solar Spikers as the No.1 overall PVL Draft Pick.
 She made her debut for Capital1 at the 2025 Reinforced Conference.
 Shola Alvarez gave Belen the right to wear jersey No. 4, the same number Belen wore in college.

 National team

 Belen has been part of the Philippines national team which played at the 2023 and 2024 SEA Women's V.League She also played at the 2025 AVC Women's Volleyball Nations Cup.

+Amidst disputes involving the PNVF, Belen begged off from national team duties in 2026, skipping the upcoming 2026 AVC Women's Volleyball Nations Cup amongst other scheduled competitions.